dslm4515/CMLFS/README.md

 # CMLFS - Clang Musl Linux From Scratch

 CMLFS can either mean "Clang-built Musl Linux from Scratch" or "Clang MLFS".
-It started as a hobby to see if a Linux system can be built with clang as primary toolchain and GCC as secondary.
-This is based on Linux From Scratch (www.linuxfromscratch.org) and my previous work MLFS (https://github.com/dslm4515/Musl-LFS)
+It started as a hobby to see if a Linux system can be built with clang as primary toolchain and GCC as secondary (for packages that cannot be built with clang).
+This is based on Linux From Scratch (www.linuxfromscratch.org) and my previous work MLFS (https://github.com/dslm4515/Musl-LFS).

 ## Specification
 <ul>